 The Government is regularly reviewing the position on eviction and landlords and tenants are encouraged to check for regular updates at www.gov.uk/government/publications/covid-19-and-renting-guidance-for-landlords-tenants-and-local-authorities.

 Complaints about rented accommodation and empty properties

-Our officers are working from home and will not be completing home visits.
-We will try and help provide advice and assistance wherever possible.
+Our officers are assessing the risks faced by tenants on the phone and can complete home visits.
+We will try and help provide advice and assistance to both tenants and landlords wherever possible.

 Adaptations and Disabled Facility Grants